PhD students

 Some scholarship schemes are open to candidates on PhDs in any subject in the School of Literatures, Languages and Cultures.
 Others are only open to candidates in specific subjects.
 See individual scholarship listings for details.

-Where a deadline for September 2023 entry has passed, we have indicated this in our listings and tried to give you an idea of when the application window for 2024 will open.
+Where a deadline has passed, we have indicated this in our listings and tried to give you an idea of when the next application window will open.
+We have also indicated where a link to further information takes you to an external website, or to a different part of the University's website.

 What's available?

-For entry in September 2023 and January 2024, we are offering one incoming PhD student paying home (Scotland/UK) rates a scholarship covering full tuition fees for three years of study.
+For entry in September 2024 or January 2025, we are delighted to offer one student paying home (Scotland/UK) rates a scholarship covering full tuition fees for three years of PhD study.

 There are also scholarships for up to four students (PhD and MSc) covering £3,000 of tuition fees in the first year of study – home and international/EU rates.